feitnomore/hyperledger-fabric-kubernetes/README.md

 kafka3.local.parisi.biz
 kafka4.local.parisi.biz
 ```
-*Note 1: We're using Kafka 1.0 version for Hyperledger compatibility*
+*Note: We're using Kafka 1.0 version for Hyperledger compatibility.*
-*Note 2: Check [this link](https://dzone.com/articles/how-to-setup-kafka-cluster) for a quick guide on Kafka/Zookeeper cluster*
+*Note: Check [this link](https://dzone.com/articles/how-to-setup-kafka-cluster) for a quick guide on Kafka/Zookeeper cluster.*

 For the NFS Server we'll have:
 ```sh